flomaurer/Tourenverzeichnis/README.md

 	- Image::ExifTool

 * download [https://github.com/mrihtar/Garmin-FIT] into the subs-directory
-and move the Folder Garmin (with FIT.pm included) to your @INC
+and move the folder Garmin (with FIT.pm included) to your @INC
-	(e.g. C:/Strawberry/perl/lib)
+	(e.g. C:/Strawberry/perl/lib);
+The folder 'Garmin-FIT' in the subs directory needs to be renamed to 'FIT2GPX'.

 ## Functionality + Features